ellis-ward/ellis-ward.github.io/_posts/allotment/2021-03-26-March2021attheallotment.md

 got myself the most darling partner who I absolutely adore, built a greenhouse, built a chicken palace, renovated two allotments, got a 3D printer and a new PC; to name a few things. <br><br>
 It feels like it's been a lifetime, but also the best time.
 I've laughed, cried and loved.
 (I would not have thought 372 days ago I would be saying the latter!) <br><br>
-But enough about me, I will update on myself soon – let’s talk allotment. <br>
-In the month of March as have seen such a dramatic shift from cold dark wet days to bright sunny longer days, the daffodils have well and truly popped their heads out now and we have lots of green coming in our lovely garden.
+But enough about me, I will update on myself soon – let’s talk allotment. <br><br> In the month of March as have seen such a dramatic shift from cold dark wet days to bright sunny longer days, the daffodils have well and truly popped their heads out now and we have lots of green coming in our lovely garden.
 We have onions and garlic well into growth, along with our berry bushes coming to say hello! <br>